serebrov/so-questions/nodejs-upwork-oauth/README.md

         });
     };

-It should be possible to do the same request from the browser this way:
+It is possible to do use the API from the client side (although it is not good, because you need to put your access token and secret into the code).

+The solution is tricky, because the documentation(https://developers.upwork.com/?lang=node#getting-started_cross-domain-requests) is not complete and not exactly correct.

+It says to add `callback=?` to the request, but jQuery adds this parameter automatically when you set `JSONP` data type.
+Also the parameter value is set to some random string, so I thought that this parameter should not be signed, but it appears that it should:

     function queryAPI(public, secret) {
         var accessToken = {